quercia-dev/birdclef2025/README.md

 Given the limited amounts of data, overfitting is a real concern, which warrants the use of more sophisticated techniques to avoid it, notably Balanced Accuracy and Cross-Fold validation.

-# Comparison with EfficientNet B0
+# Comparison to EfficientNet B0

 In line with the our observations on the exploratory models, we address shortcomings and limitations by applying some key changes and producing a new model, which is more aligned with State-Of-The-Art solutions.